laplacesdemon/automator-workflows/README.md

 Usage
 -----

-Just clone the repo to`~/Library/Services` folder, or copy each .workflow file to `~/Library/Services` folder
+Just clone the repo to`~/Library/Services` folder, or copy each .workflow file to `~/Library/Services` folder.

+You can find some additional information on muy blog page: http://www.laplacesdemon.com/2012/11/02/mac-automator-for-renaming-files/

 Rename and Scale Selected Images for iOS
 ----------------------------------------